-The skills, knowledge and experience set out in the table below have been identified as those that are required for the effective management of the Group.
+The skills, knowledge and experience set out in the table below have been identified as those that are required for the Board to discharge its obligations effectively and to add value.
 The Board possesses broad coverage of these skills and attributes.
-Further details regarding the skills and experience of each Director are included in the 2022 Annual Report.
+Further details regarding the skills and experience of each Director are included in the Annual Report.